What Generac Generator Error Codes Mean And How to Fix Them

 Error Code 1200 – Undervoltage

 The controller has detected that the generator is producing voltage below the acceptable range.
-This can result from overload, failed voltage regulator, or internal alternator problems.
+This can result from overload, a failed voltage regulator, or internal alternator problems.
+Heavy load demand at startup (such as with large HVAC systems or well pumps) is a common culprit that homeowners often overlook.

 Disconnect high-wattage appliances and restart the generator.
-If the problem continues, professional testing is required.
+If the problem continues, the voltage regulator is likely the failure point, and professional testing is required.

 Error Code 1100 – Overvoltage

-This occurs when the generator output exceeds safe limits.
-It may be caused by a faulty voltage regulator, incorrect wiring, or an internal control issue.
+The Generac generator error code 1100 occurs when the generator output exceeds safe limits.
+It may be caused by a faulty automatic voltage regulator, incorrect wiring, or an internal control issue — all of which require a professional to repair.

 Shut the unit down and contact a certified technician.
-Overvoltage can damage connected appliances.
+Overvoltage can damage sensitive electronics and appliances connected to the generator.

 Error Code 1603 – Engine Failed to Start